faithvoid/script.cortanachat/README.md

 - Run the script and it will ask for your username and save it to name.txt.

 # How to use:
-- Make sure port 3074 is forwareded on your router!
+- Make sure port 3074 is forwarded on your router!
 This is the same as Xbox Live / Insignia's port, so if you're using these services you should have it forwarded already!
 - Run Cortana Chat and a menu will pop up, with the notification script automatically running in the background, even if you close the menu!
 This means you can still get messages even when watching movies or listening to music.
 - To send a message, you need to know your friend's IP address.
 You can send a message directly to their IP via the "Send Message" button, which prompts you for their IP and the message you'd like to send, or you can add them as a friend (which has you input their name and IP address) so you can instantly message them!
 - You can view your sent or received messages in the "Sent Messages" or "Received Messages" menus!